Polishing Film Type Edge Polishing

 Lapping

-Grinding wafer surfaces to adjust thickness.
+Grind both surfaces of the wafer to adjust the thickness.
 Remove waviness.

 Etching / Heat Treatment

-Remove altered layer.
-Create wafers with desired electrical characteristics.
+Remove altered layers.
+Create wafers with electrical characteristics fit for their applications.

 Edge / Notch polishing